 B. Silk, a defense and territory delimitation element in the spider

 When a spider hunts, it has the ability, after injecting its venom into its prey, to swaddle it in a special gauze-like silk, like a mummy.
-These prey are not necessarily simple insects: the Nephila clavipes can occasionally catch a small bird.
+These prey is not necessarily simple insects: the Nephila clavipes can occasionally catch a small bird.
 In most cases, it takes it directly to its retreat, to preserve it for later consumption.

 The arachnid also uses its precious thread to make the cocoon protecting the eggs.
 Thus, she lays her eggs directly in the cocoon, and introduces air bubbles between the threads to protect the future young from the cold.
 She then hides her offspring and dies before the birth of her offspring; indeed, a spider lives on average only one year.